Talha4543/Plagiarism-Matcher-Pdf-txt-NLP-Project/README.md

 If you have something to add, I welcome pull requests on improvement; your helpful contribution will be merged as soon as possible.

-## Give it a Star

-If you find this repo useful, give it a star so that many people can get to know it.

-## Credits

-All the credit goes to [kalebu](https://github.com/kalebu).